micro-manager/micro-manager.github.io/_pages/Micro-Manager_Source_Code.md

 - The Micro-Manager 1.4 source code is in the `mm1.4` branch of the [GitHub repository](https://github.com/micro-manager/micro-manager).

+- Feb 2025: The Micro-Manager 1.2 and 1.3 source code is temporarily
+  unavailable; it will be imported into Git branches shortly.

 ## Note about the source code licensing terms